alexsam29/MyCheckUp/Backlog.md

 ## System Functionalities
 ### Account
-> - As a patient, I should be able to create a new account.
+> - As a patient, I should be able to create a new account so that I can use the system.
 > - As a patient, I should be able to update my account.
 > - As a patient, I should be able to deactivate my account.
 > - As a patient, I should be able to login on my account.